On June 30, 2016 this Commonwealth Enterprise Portal (WebCenter Interaction) will be retired from service.

-- Schedule your survey to occur between October 27 through November 2.
-[October 29-31 preferred] Morning or evening counts are best.
-Cranes leave their roosts (typically marsh or shrub wetlands) roughly 30 minutes after sunrise and return to roosts roughly 30 minutes before sunset.
-Counting cranes in their roost/staging area is preferred.
-If that is not possible, cranes may be counted in fields during the day.
+Schedule your survey to occur on November 9, 2015.
+If that is not possible, survey during the period Nov.
+9-13.
+Morning or evening counts are best in order to observe cranes in their roost sites.
+Cranes leave their roost areas (typically marsh or shrub wetlands) roughly 30 minutes after sunrise and return roughly 30 minutes before sunset.
+If it's not possible to survey within 30 minutes of sunrise or sunset, cranes may be counted in fields during the day.
 Carefully indicate time and location of survey on data form.
 Each site should be surveyed only once.

 Use good crane observation etiquette.
 Cranes can often be seen at a considerable distance and counts should be conducted with minimal disturbance to birds.
 Cranes should be monitored with binoculars or spotting scopes.
 Do not approach birds.